eveyv/eveyv/README.md

 ### Weeks before our second move north, I spilled a large, steaming hot coffee on my <1 year old Macbook Air and immediatley ruined it.
 I was too cocky and foolish to get the warranty on it and I was forced to get creative as a broke, aspiring developer.
 This is where I happened upon the Dell G7 I am currently using.
 Making the switch from a unix based system was definitely a lot at first but now I vastly prefer working on Windows, especially given the flexibility to develop using Ubuntu via WSL2.
 ## Now that I am finally settled in, I am setting up my own effort called Seven North Website  Design in the hopes of using it to both grow my skillset, as well as utilize React.js to help modernize websites for small businesses and groups in my local community.

-### I am seeking employment as a full-time software-engineer/full-stack developer/front or back end developer so that I can learn and grow in a supported environment.
-I stopped applying due to my uncertainty once I realized I would be moving to such a removed area but now that I am here, I am looking at in-person jobs in Bangor, as well as any remote jobs which I am qualified for.
+## I am seeking employment as a full-time software-engineer/full-stack developer/front or back end developer so that I can learn and grow in a supported environment.
+I am looking at in-person jobs around Bangor, as well as remote positions that are open to more rural candidates.
+For the record, my internet is more reliable here than it was in Boston.
+Go figure.
 > I want to acknowledge that I will unquestionably prioritize all salaried work for an employer over my solo-efforts.

 ### Technologies